 “I looked at a lot of research when I was diagnosed, and it just made me feel worse,” Horwitz said.
 “It was very depressing at first.”

-Three years later, Horwitz, 71, has a different perspective.
+Now, Horwitz has a different perspective.
 The genetic testing he received during treatment for his pancreatic cancer alerted him that he might be at risk for other cancers.
 That prompted him to be tested for prostate cancer.
 He indeed had an aggressive form of that disease, but because it was discovered early, it was treatable.

 So, in a way, pancreatic cancer saved his life.
 How’s that for a silver lining?